This page provides information on the V-Ray Multi Sub-Object Map.

 Used – Enables the sub-texture for rendering.

-Value – For modes that use IDs, specifies the ID that corresponds to each texture.
+Value – For modes that use IDs, specifies the ID that will correspond to each texture.

 A few typical uses for the MultiSubTex Map are as follow: